 By the spring of 2018, his former adviser, Jim Pizzuto, from the University of Delaware contacted him with an interesting job prospect.
-Stroud™ Water Research Center was looking for a new research technician to work in the Fluvial Geomorphology Group, assisting with a six-year project funded by The William Penn Foundation to improve soil health and water quality in collaboration with Rodale Institute.
+Stroud™ Water Research Center was looking for a new staff scientist to work in the Fluvial Geomorphology Group, assisting with a six-year project funded by The William Penn Foundation to improve soil health and water quality in collaboration with Rodale Institute.

 “I was struck by the culture of Stroud and their history of progressive research,” George recalls.
 He joined the Stroud Center in August.
 “My experience at Stroud so far has been a very welcoming one.
 Everyone I have interacted with has been kind, helpful, and genuinely interested in me and my experiences.
 I’m very excited to be a part of a group of scientists and educators that all have a similar goal: to further people’s understanding of freshwater ecosystems and to improve these systems through research, education, and restoration.”